PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 - Setting and getting the highlights for individual keys on the piano via a hilightedNotes property

-- Better graphics rendering with rounded rects instead of SVG Paths.
+- Better graphics rendering with rounded rects instead of SVG Paths -- Thanks Bernd!

 Planned features :